fs-c/fsoc.space/posts/ndh-ctf-2016-matriochka.md

 ## Stage 3

-This one is siginificantly more interesting.
+This one is more interesting.
 Once again decompilation into HLIL produces good results:

 ```c
 int32_t main(int32_t argc, char** argv, char** envp)